|

 Him why, and He finally gave me the answer: He was not only protecting us, He

-was protecting the African girls in their school, the seminary students, the agricultural
+was protecting the African girls in their school, the African seminary students,

 Thanks